Bristol Cars: Beginning

-A chance discussion took place in May 1945, between D. A. Aldington, a director of Frazer Nash then serving as an inspector for the wartime Ministry of Aircraft Production (MAP), and Eric Storey, an assistant of George White at the Bristol Aeroplane Company.
+In May 1945, a chance discussion took place between D. A. Aldington, a director of Frazer Nash then serving as an inspector for the wartime Ministry of Aircraft Production (MAP), and Eric Storey, an assistant of George White at the Bristol Aeroplane Company.
 It led to the immediate take-over of Frazer Nash by the aeroplane company.

 Aldington and his two brothers had marketed the Frazer Nash BMW before the war, and proposed to build an updated version after demobilisation.
 This seemed the perfect match for the aeroplane company's own ambitions to manufacture a high quality sports car.
 With the support of the War Reparations Board, H. J. Aldington travelled to Munich and purchased the rights to manufacture three BMW models and the 328 engine.

 By July 1945, BAC had created a car division and bought a controlling stake in AFN.
 A factory was established at Filton Aerodrome, near Bristol.

 George White and Reginald Verdon-Smith of the aeroplane company joined the new Frazer Nash Board, but in January 1947, soon after the first cars had been produced, differences between the Aldingtons and Bristol led to the resale of Frazer Nash.
 The Bristol car division became an independent entity.

 Independence

 Bristol Cars was sold after its parent joined with other British aircraft companies in 1960 to create the British Aircraft Corporation (BAC), which later became part of British Aerospace.

-The car division originally merged with Bristol Siddeley Engines, and was marked for closure, but was bought in September 1960 by George S.M.
-White the chairman and effective founder.
+The car division originally merged with Bristol Siddeley Engines, and was marked for closure, but was bought in September 1960 by George White, the chairman and effective founder.
 White retained the direction of the company, but sold a forty per cent shareholding to Tony Crook, a leading Bristol agent.
-Crook became sole distributor.
+Crook then became sole distributor.